 UL Football Weather Forecast & How to Listen/Watch

-It's looking like a decent fall evening on Friday night in Birmingham, Alabama, where the Louisiana Ragin' Cajuns will take on the UAB Blazers in a non-conference match-up, marking the first UL game since October 14.
+It's looking like a great fall evening on Saturday night in San Marcos, Texas, where the Louisiana Ragin' Cajuns will take on the Texas St. Bobcats in a Sun Belt Conference match-up, marking the first Saturday game for UL in the month of October.

-The forecast is calling for partly cloudy skies, with an afternoon high near 80 degrees, before falling into the 70s for much of the game, with only a light wind.
+The forecast is calling for mostly clear skies, with an afternoon high near 73 degrees, before falling into the 60s for much of the game, with a 5-10 mph wind.

-After a comfortable morning, the rain chances with increase to 40% at the noon hour, before moving up to 50% by 3 p.m., before dropping down to 30% by 6 o'clock, and 20% by game time.
+After a chilly morning, when temperatures will dip into the lower 40s, expect a warm-up to about 73 degrees in the afternoon, with only a slim 10% chance of rain, which diminishes even more prior to game time.

-Expect a slightly warm afternoon in Birmingham, with an afternoon high of 80 degrees, before falling to 73 degrees by 7 p.m.
+The good weather is expected to continue during the game, with temperatures falling to the upper 60s by kickoff, and then the lower 60s for much of the game.

 You can hear all the play-by-play on ESPN 1420, espn1420.com, and the ESPN 1420 mobile app, beginning with the Tailgate Show at 5 p.m.